Start point - Junction of

 cairn marking the top of Godworth.

-descended into the ravine of Croasdale Beck.
 Hidden in a small

-District ever see this.
+District ever see this."

 A number of streams feed into this